 Supplied-air respirator (SAR) or airline respirator is an atmosphere-supplying respirator for which the source of breathing air is not designed to be carried by the user.

-Responder - A certified person who has the responsibility to respond to an emergency incident.
+Respond[ing:]er - [Answering an emergency call or other alarm]A certified person who has the responsibility to respond to an emergency incident.